 6. Rocky V (1990)

-What happens: Rocky is declared bankrupt and returns to where it all began, soon finding himself in a new role as coach for a protege who turns on him, forcing Rocky back into fighting, this time on the streets.
+What happens: Rocky is declared bankrupt and returns to where it all began, soon finding himself in a new role as coach for a protégé who turns on him.

 5. Rocky Balboa (2006)